 The Cooler Master has provided a Molex to fan power cable in case the user wants to connect both the front fans directly with the PSU.

-The above is a picture of the Cooler Master MasterCase H500P Mesh with almost everything removed except the fans.
+The above is a picture of the Cooler Master MasterCase H500P Review with almost everything removed except the fans.

 My overall building experience in the MasterCase H500P Mesh has been satisfactory.
 Here are some pointers for consideration: